 Romance scams are the most common type of imposter scam on social media sites.

-In these scams, fraudsters create accounts featuring attractive photos and then flirt with victims in order to get them to send gifts or share personal information.
+In these scams, fraudsters create accounts featuring attractive photos (sometimes even using photo editor tools to enhance or manipulate their photos) and then flirt with victims in order to get them to send gifts or share personal information.
 The more that victims share on social media, the more easily scammers can manipulate them.